uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/algorithms-problems-and-speed-limits.md

 Permutation sort is a good example of an intractable algorithm.
 The term "intractable" is used a bit more formally in computer science; it's explained in the next section.

-But the *problem* of sorting items into order is not intractable &ndash; even though the Permutation sort algorithm is intractable, there are lots of other efficient and not-so-efficient algorithms that you could use to solve a sorting problem in a reasonable amount of time: quicksort, mergesort, selection sort, even bubble sort!
+But the *problem* of sorting items into order is not intractable &ndash; even though the permutation sort algorithm is intractable, there are lots of other efficient and not-so-efficient algorithms that you could use to solve a sorting problem in a reasonable amount of time: quicksort, mergesort, selection sort, even bubble sort!
 However, there are some problems in which the ONLY known algorithm is one of these intractable ones.
 Problems in this category are known as *intractable problems*.